mat-ruszczycky/practice-react-todo/README.md

 - The app should be accessibility compliant (e.g., WCAG standards).

 ## Constraints
 Constraints define the limitations which the system must operate within.
+"Napkin math" can also be used to identify constraints that the system may be subject to, such as time and space complexities in runtime, storage, network load, and other quantitative factors.

-- Tasks must persist between sessions using methods like `localStorage`, database, or cloud.
+- The app needs tasks to persist between sessions using methods like `localStorage`, database, or cloud.
-- App doesn’t support offline mode, requires a stable internet connection.
+- The app doesn't need support offline mode, requires a stable internet connection.
-- Source code must be stored on GitHub.
+- The app needs it source code stored on GitHub.
-- Deployment must utilize AWS services.
+- The app needs to utilize AWS services for CI/CD in addition to other micro services.
-- The project must operate within a limited budget and be open-source.
+- The app needs to operate within a limited budget, thus be open-source.
-- The application is web-based only and will not include native iOS or Android versions.
+- The app needs to be web-based only and will not support native iOS or Android.
-- "Napkin math" can also be used to identify constraints that the system may be subject to, such as time and space complexities in runtime, storage, network load, and other quantitative factors.
+- The app needs to "Napkin math" can also be used to identify constraints that the system may

 # Architecture Design
 Identify the essential components of the product and analyze their relationships to one another.